Media multitasking

 Media multitasking is the concurrent use of multiple digital media streams.
-Media multitasking has been associated with depressive symptoms and social anxiety by a single study involving 318 participants.
-A 2018 review found that while the literature is sparse and inconclusive, people who do a heavy amount of media multitasking have poorer performance in several cognitive domains.
-One of the authors commented that while the data does not "unambiguously show that media multitasking causes a change in attention and memory," media multitasking is an inefficient practice that requires "task switching" costs.
+Media multitasking has been associated with depressive symptoms and social anxiety by a study involving 318 participants.
+A 2018 review found that while the literature is sparse and inconclusive, people who do a heavy amount of media multitasking have worse performance in several cognitive domains.
+One of the authors commented that while the data does not "unambiguously show that media multitasking causes a change in attention and memory," media multitasking is an inefficient practice that requires "task switching" costs including "limitations in auditory and visual processing".

 In many cases, media multitasking is made up of experiences that are not necessarily intended to be combined or coordinated.
 For example, a user may be browsing the Web, listening to music, playing video games, using e-mail, and/or talking on the phone while watching TV.
 More intentionally coordinated forms of media multitasking are emerging in the form of "co-active media" and particularly "co-active TV".